Online RN – BSN

 Order of Nursing Courses

-Beginning for the Fall 2019 semester, students take classes in the following order: Phase I Nursing Courses
+Students will take classes in the following order: Phase I Nursing Courses

-- Phase I Nursing Courses: NUR 18200, NUR 39401, NUR 39700, NUR 41500, NUR 39100 & NUR 48200
+- Phase I Nursing Courses: NUR 18200, NUR 39100 & NUR 39401, NUR 39700, NUR 41500, NUR 48200

 - Students begin the program with NUR 18200.
 It is a pre-requisite to all subsequent NUR courses.